 Wealthify vs Nutmeg - performance

 Nutmeg has a 9-year track record for its Fully Managed portfolios, while Wealthify has around 5-years' past performance figures.
 With the difference in timeframes, as well as the fact Nutmeg has twice as many portfolios, it can be difficult to draw direct comparisons across the two companies.
-As an overview, the table below shows the performance of each Wealthify portfolio in 2022 alongside the equivalent Nutmeg portfolios.
-It is worth remembering also that 2022 was a volatile year for investment markets
+As an overview, the table below shows the performance of each Wealthify portfolio in 2023 alongside the equivalent Nutmeg portfolios.

 The results demonstrate some disparity between the relative performance between the platforms, with Wealthify lagging Nutmeg for the most cautious portfolio and middle-of-the-range portfolios.
 It then generally outperforms its rival for the higher-risk options.
 It demonstrates once again that past performance isn't always a guide to future performance.
 For a more detailed look at the performance of Wealthify and Nutmeg, check out our article "Which is the best performing stocks and shares ISA?"